google/timesketch/docs/Developers-Guide.md

 #### Writing end2end tests

-While writing end2end tests it is recommended to create a symling to the source files.
+While writing end2end tests one approach to make it easier to develop these e2e tests is to create a simlink to the source files, in order for the changes to the files being reflected in the container.
+Another way is to mount the Timesketch source code from ```/usr/local/src/timesketch/``` to ```/usr/local/lib/python3.8/dist-packages/```

 The following example is for changing / adding tests to ```client_test.py```
 ```shell